O365/python-o365/README.md

 # 'created_date_time' will automatically be converted to the protocol casing.
 # For example when using MS Graph this will become 'createdDateTime'.

-query = query.chain('and').on_attribute('created_date_time').greater('2018-03-21')
+query = query.chain('and').on_attribute('created_date_time').greater(datetime(2018, 3, 21))

 print(query)

-# contains(subject, 'george best') or startswith(subject, 'quotes') and createdDateTime gt '2018-03-21'
+# contains(subject, 'george best') or startswith(subject, 'quotes') and createdDateTime gt '2018-03-21T00:00:00Z'
+# note you can pass naive datetimes and those will be converted to you local timezone and then send to the api as UTC in iso8601 format

-# To use query just pass it to the query parameter:
+# To use Query objetcs just pass it to the query parameter:
 filtered_messages = mailbox.get_messages(query=query)
 ```

 #### Request Error Handling and Custom Errors

-Whenever a Request error raises, we log it to the stdout with it's message, an return Falsy (None, False, [], etc...)
+Whenever a Request error raises, the connection object will raise an exception.
+Then the exception will be captured and logged it to the stdout with it's message, an return Falsy (None, False, [], etc...)

-We also raise HttpErrors such as Bad Request and Internal Server Error.
+HttpErrors 4xx (Bad Request) and 5xx (Internal Server Error) are considered exceptions and raised also by the connection (you can configure this on the connection).